-Over the past several years, we have maintained sound compensation practices and adjusted our program to better reflect good governance practices and standards.
-For example,
+We have maintained sound compensation practices and have, over the past several years, adjusted our program to better reflect good governance practices and standards.
+For example:

-- we do not have employment agreements other than the change of control agreements described below; - our change of control agreements utilize a double trigger and do not provide excise tax gross-up payments; - we have a recoupment policy (the "Clawback Policy") that covers all elements of the Company's incentive compensation program;
+- We do not have employment agreements other than the change of control agreements described below; - Our change of control agreements utilize a double trigger and do not provide excise tax gross-up payments; - We have a recoupment policy (the "Clawback Policy") that covers all elements of the Company's incentive compensation program; - We have executive stock ownership guidelines that cover all the Company's executive officers, including the NEOs;

-- we have executive stock ownership guidelines that cover all the Company's executive officers, including the named executive officers; - we do not provide perquisites to our executive officers; - we have a policy that prohibits the hedging and pledging of Company securities; - we do not pay above-market earnings on our executives' deferred compensation accounts; and - we retain an independent compensation consultant employed solely by the Committee.
+- We do not provide perquisites to our executive officers; - We have a policy that prohibits the hedging and pledging of Company securities; - We do not pay above-market earnings on our executives' deferred compensation accounts; - We retain an independent compensation consultant employed solely by the Committee.